Aurora HDR Review 2026: Discontinued, and What Replaced It

 Intuitive Interface

-Skylum has carefully designed this product for a great, intuitive user experience.
+Skylum carefully designed this product for a great, intuitive user experience.
 In fact, it’s so simple and easy to create an HDR photo with the tools provided that it’s a real joy to use.
 There’s no annoying advertising that is often found in other free or budget options either, which is a relief.
 You’ll also find that the sliders are very sensitive, allowing you to make a big difference to your photos with just a small adjustment.

 Seamless Integration With Other Programs and Plugins

-While you can use Aurora as a standalone program, it’s also compatible with other program and Photoshop plugins, too.
+While you can use Aurora as a standalone program, it’s also compatible with other programs and Photoshop plugins, too.
 This versatility makes your workflow go even more smoothly, as you can integrate your favourite plugins and use them right there in Aurora.

 Alternatively, you can also run Aurora as a plugin within your preferred photo editing program.
 It is compatible with Lightroom, Apple Aperture, Photoshop, and Photoshop Elements (although Elements and Apple Aperture are only supported on Mac).
 This versatility allows you to combine Aurora’s HDR technology with other high-end photo editing features, presets, and more.